FEMR/femr/README.md

 ### Description

 fEMR is a fast EMR solution for remote clinics who depend on speed and ease of use rather than complex features.
 Check out [Team fEMR's website](https://teamfemr.org) for more information and a live demo.

-### tEMR Dynamic Translation

-tEMR is working on a dynamic translation service for physicians and healthcare coders who may write and read in different languages but must be on the same page.
-Our dynamic translation involves neural networks like Argos (OpenNMT) working in the background in python.

 ### Community
 1. [Slack](http://teamfemr.org/slack.html)